 Now let’s take a close look at the top fixed gear bikes.
 We have taken care to pick out only the best, so rest assured these are the cream of the crop.

-Built for new and longtime riders, the Classic handlebars have a slight drop that lets you ride in different positions.
+Built for new and longtime riders, the Bernard handlebars have a slight drop that lets you ride in different positions.

-The Wanda tires and the 43mm Stars super deep V rims make it ideal for cruising in the city.
+The vintage look makes it an ideal city cruiser.
 Lastly, the durable and lightweight frame means this bike is going to last a long time.

 2. 6KU Track Fixed Gear Bicycle

 The major components are built and putting the rest together is easy.
 The chain and bolts have nice lubrication and the overall construction looks solid.

 6KU bikes are known for their quality welding and this is no exception.
 In terms of appearance the bike is stylish, and considering its features and size, the weight is surprisingly light.

 The seat is also quite comfortable and won’t leave you in discomfort even when ridden for long stretches at a time.